Tellez HR, throw spark Brewers over Braves 2-1 in Game 1

 After the Braves put runners on the corners with nobody out but failed to score in the top of the first, nobody got a runner past first base until Tellez homered.

-Neither team had a hit until Milwaukee’s Lorenzo Cain’s one-out single to right in the third.
-The Braves’ first hit off Burnes came when Eddie Rosario led off the fifth with a bloop single to center.
+Neither team had a hit until Milwaukee’s Lorenzo Cain had a one-out single to right in the third.
+The Braves’ first hit came when Eddie Rosario led off the fifth with a bloop single to center.

 Burnes walked the first two batters he faced – Jorge Soler and Freeman – with Soler advancing to third on a passed ball.